SolarWinds: Insider trading claims

 SolarWinds's share price fell 25% within days of the SUNBURST breach becoming public knowledge, and 40% within a week.
 Insiders at the company had sold approximately $280 million in stock shortly before this became publicly known, which was months after the attack had started.
 A spokesperson said that those who sold the stock had not been aware of the breach at the time.

 Microsoft guidance on service provider and downstream business attacks

-In November 2021 Microsoft issued an alert in relation to the advanced persistent threat (APT) actor Nobelium (aka APT29; Cozy Bear) that was responsible for the 2020 SolarWinds supply chain attack is targeting cloud service providers (CSPs), managed service providers (MSPs), and other IT service providers.
+In November 2021, Microsoft issued an alert in relation to the advanced persistent threat (APT) actor Nobelium (aka APT29; Cozy Bear) that was responsible for the 2020 SolarWinds supply chain attack is targeting cloud service providers (CSPs), managed service providers (MSPs), and other IT service providers.
 Microsoft Threat Intelligence Center (MSTIC) released a range of recommendations for service providers and downstream businesses to implement in order to address the threat.

-Class action lawsuit
+Lawsuits

 In January 2021, a class action lawsuit was filed against SolarWinds in relation to its security failures and subsequent fall in share price.
 SolarWinds attempted to have this case dismissed; in March 2022, a judge ruled that the class action lawsuit could move forward.
 SolarWinds settled the suit for $26 million in November 2022, and was notified by the SEC that it intended to take enforcement action.
+The SEC sued SolarWinds in October 2023, however, the case was dropped in November 2025.